Search

 • Soy – Protein powder derived from soy is low in saturated fats and contains almost no cholesterol.
 Rich in essential amino acids, soy protein powder has gained the title of a complete protein and is a frequent alternative for proteins derived from animals.

-• Pea – Protein from peas help promote building muscle mass, help people feel fuller for an extended time, helps manage a healthy weight, and may help promote healthy blood pressure levels already with a normal range.
+• Pea – Protein from peas helps promote building muscle mass, helps people feel fuller for an extended time, helps manage a healthy weight, and may help promote healthy blood pressure levels already within a normal range.

 • Brown rice – Protein from rice is a reliable plant-based protein source for athletes and bodybuilders, helps support healthy cholesterol levels already in a normal range, and is ideal for people with lactose sensitivity.